 Graettinger - Mallard is a very small town located in the state of Iowa.
-With a population of 1,685 people and just one neighborhood, Graettinger - Mallard is the 292nd largest community in Iowa.
-Graettinger - Mallard has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,693 people and just one neighborhood, Graettinger - Mallard is the 292nd largest community in Iowa.
+Much of the housing stock in Graettinger - Mallard was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Graettinger - Mallard is generally considered to be a blue-collar town.
-39.52% of the Graettinger - Mallard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Graettinger - Mallard is a blue-collar town, with 39.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Graettinger - Mallard is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Graettinger - Mallard who work in office and administrative support (14.18%), management occupations (10.84%), and sales jobs (9.18%).

 The per capita income in Graettinger - Mallard in 2022 was $30,258, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $121,032 for a family of four.
 However, Graettinger - Mallard contains both very wealthy and poor people as well.